 2. Creating Admin user

-The Kubernetes dashboard supports a few ways to manage access control.
-In this example, we’ll be creating an admin user account with full privileges to modify the cluster and using tokens.
+The Kubernetes dashboard supports several ways to manage access control.
+In this example, we’ll create an admin user account with full privileges to modify the cluster and use tokens.

 Start by making a new directory for the dashboard configuration files.